TFCA Annual Conference Graphic

 Robbi King - Solutions Engineer, Vector Solutions

 Robbi has also been cited in several fire service publications; as quoted in an article on Wildfires Spotlight Staff Shortages And Training Challenges in the Big Red Guide, he states: “My work with the fire service and the military prepared me to always think about possibilities.
 We do a risk assessment, which has allowed me to understand what the fire service needs and how we can apply our solutions to streamline and improve agencies’ processes.
-Having that knowledge has helped me find the right solution for firefighter needs.”
+That knowledge has helped me find the right solution for firefighter needs.”

 Abstract